 Today's 25-year-old is tomorrow's working parent.
 And people gravitate to places where they can envision a future.
 Many employees told us they chose an employer that offers child care -- even if they didn't have kids.

 Critical Recruitment and Retention StrategiesThe Times quoted the Bureau of Labor Statistics showing that nearly 400 metropolitan areas have unemployment below 4%; a few are below 2%.

 If the unemployment rate doesn't get you, turnover will.
 The BLS also shows the tightening talent market spurring an overall quit rate up by nearly a third between 2012 and 2016.
 And those quits are costly - well into the thousands per employee.

 Salary is only one element in recruitment and retention.
-Because in an economy where the oft-quoted mantra is, "benefits are the new salary;" pay will only get you so far.
+In an economy where benefits matter, pay alone will only get you so far.